duduscript/leetcode/README.md

 # LeetCode
-> Solutions for the Leetcode
+> Python solutions for the Leetcode